 A Hard Day’s Night location: ...they evade the fans to catch the train to... : Still Marylebone Station, London NW1

-The rail journey itself shunts between Paddington Station in London and Minehead, Taunton and Newton Abbot in Somerset.
+The rail journey itself shunts between Paddington Station in London and Minehead and Taunton in Somerset, and Newton Abbot in Devon.
 The scene where the boys run alongside the train to annoy a grumpy commuter, is Crowcombe, north Somerset.

 And the final destination?
 Possibly the shortest journey in the cinema.
 Why, it’s Marylebone Station, London – OK, from a different angle.